anonaddy/anonaddy/README.md

 * If you have any more than **2 recipients** they will be **deleted**
 * Paid account settings will be reverted to default values
 * Any aliases using paid plan only domains will be **deactivated**
-* If you have any more than 20 aliases using a shared domain they will be **deactivated**
+* If you have any more than 20 aliases using a shared domain e.g. anonaddy.me they will be **deactivated**

 You will not be able to activate any of the above again until you resubscribe.